vkhait/Project_4/README.md

     * Imbalance-learn
     * scipy
     * Warnings
-## 1.1.2 Load Datasets
-The data was loaded using pd.read_csv('file_name')
+    * pycaret.classification
 ## 1.2 Data Cleaning
 * The Id column was dropped
-* The missing values in BMI was replaced by average mean
+* The missing values in BMI:
+  - was replaced by average mean
+  - was dropped
 * In gender column, Other gender type was dropped
 * The data was split into train and test set
 ## 1.3 Exploratory Data analysis